Monadnock Food Access Alliance

 ASSEMBLING THE FOOD ACCESS PLAN

-In fall 2021, the Alliance hosted a two-hour community forum and four, 2-hour listening sessions with the Food Access Council, a recruited team of voices with lived experience of hunger who could provide feedback on the Monadnock Region Food Access Analysis and inform initiatives going forward.
+In Fall 2021, the Alliance hosted a two-hour community forum and four, 2-hour listening sessions with the Food Access Council, a recruited team of voices with lived experience of hunger who could provide feedback on the Monadnock Region Food Access Analysis and inform initiatives going forward.

 Subsequently, Alliance members summarized listening session and forum participant feedback and rankings of the key findings of the Monadnock Region Food Access Analysis.
 Ten projects identifying gaps and addressing needs based on this feedback inform the Monadnock Region Food Access Plan.